Windmill Lane Studios: History of current location

-In 1990, Windmill Lane Recording Studios relocated from its original site on Windmill Lane to its current location on Ringsend Road, Dublin 4.
+In 1990 Windmill Lane Recording Studios relocated from its original site on Windmill Lane to its current location on Ringsend Road, Dublin 4.

-Orchestras regularly record their music at Windmill Lane Recording Studios, as Studio One is the only recording room in Ireland that can record an 80-piece orchestra apart from Raidió Teilifís Éireann.
-The scores to many movies have been recorded there: Mission Impossible, Sing Street, A Room with a View, The Remains of the Day, The Mask and The Tailor of Panama', The Grifters, My Left Foot (both by Elmer Bernstein), In America, and A River Runs Through It.
+Orchestras regularly record at Windmill Lane Recording Studios, as Studio One is the only recording space in Ireland that can accommodate an 80-piece orchestra apart from Raidió Teilifís Éireann.
+The scores to many movies have been recorded there: Mission Impossible, Sing Street, A Room with a View, The Remains of the Day, The Mask, The Tailor of Panama', The Grifters and My Left Foot (both by Elmer Bernstein), In America, and A River Runs Through It.

-Studio Two has been the venune for recording number-one albums by Gabrielle, Kylie Minogue and The Spice Girls.
+Studio Two has been the venune for recording number-one albums by Gabrielle, Kylie Minogue, and The Spice Girls.

 The studio remained empty from 2006 onwards, although reports circulated which linked Van Morrison with purchasing the studio for his own personal use that August.
-Morrison had previously recorded several albums there, including Back on Top, Magic Time and Pay the Devil.
-In January 2008, the studio was used to record "The Ballad of Ronnie Drew".
+Morrison had previously recorded several albums there, including Back on Top, Magic Time, and Pay the Devil.
+In January 2008 the studio was used to record "The Ballad of Ronnie Drew".

-In 2009, Naomi Moore, Aidan Alcock and Tony Perrey, took over Windmill Lane Recording Studios and updated the studios.
+In 2009 Naomi Moore, Aidan Alcock, and Tony Perrey took over Windmill Lane and updated the studios.

-In mid-February 2012, the studio issued an appeal to artists who recorded there to collect their master tapes, stating they will be otherwise be destroyed.
-The studio noted the tapes, numbering over 1,000 and weighing a tonne, were recorded before digital technology and were both deteriorating and are taking up valuable space.
-Subsequently, all tapes owned by Island Records were recovered by them.
+In mid-February 2012 the studio issued an appeal to artists who recorded there to collect their master tapes, stating they will otherwise be destroyed.
+The studio noted the tapes, numbering over 1,000 and weighing a tonne, were recorded before digital technology and were both deteriorating and taking up valuable space.
+Subsequently all tapes owned by Island Records were recovered by the label.

-On 20 February 2020, the studio launched a visitor experience.
+On 20 February 2020 the studio launched a visitor experience.